headmyshoulder/gpcxx_viz/README.md

-# Visualization
-Visualization of a genetic algorithm
+# Visualization of a genetic algorithm